The page talks about minimum employment entitlements, particularly those under the National Employment Standards contained in the Fair Work Act.

 What do I need to do?

-If you need to take leave for one of the above reasons, you should tell your employer as soon as possible.
+If you need to take leave for one of the reasons listed above, you should tell your employer as soon as possible (ideally before your absence, if possible), and let them know how long you expect you will be away from work.

-Your employer can ask you for acceptable evidence to prove the reason you took personal/carer's leave (for example, a medical certificate or a statutory declaration).
-You should provide such evidence from your employer within 24 hours of your employer's request or as soon as you are reasonably able to.
+Your employer can ask you for evidence to prove the reason you took personal/carer's leave (for example, a medical certificate or a statutory declaration).
+You should provide any requested evidence to your employer as soon as you are reasonably able to (and no longer than within 24 hours of your employer's request unless exceptional circumstances exist).
+Your employer may have specific requirements about what types of evidence they need and when they require you to provide it.

-How much personal/carer's leave am I entitled to?
+How much paid personal/carer's leave am I entitled to?

 Under the National Employment Standards, full-time employees are entitled to 10 days of paid personal/carer's leave per year of service with their employer.
 Part-time employees are entitled to paid personal/carer's leave proportionate to their hours of work.
-Personal/carer's leave accrues during a year of service according to your ordinary hours of work and accumulates from year to year.
+Personal/carer's leave accrues during a year of service with your employer according to your ordinary hours of work and accumulates (carries over) from year to year.

-What if I don't have any accrued personal/carer's leave?
+What if I don't have any paid personal/carer's leave?

-If you do not have any paid personal/carer's leave available, you may request to take unpaid leave or annual leave.
+If you do not have any paid personal/carer's leave available, or if you are a casual employee and you are not entitled to paid personal/carer’s leave, you may be entitled to take unpaid carer's leave or another form of leave.

-You are also eligible for up to two days of unpaid carer's leave on each occasion that a member of your immediate family or household requires care or support because of a personal illness or injury or because of unexpected emergency.
+You are eligible for up to two days of unpaid carer's leave on each occasion that a member of your immediate family or household requires care or support because of a personal illness or injury affecting that family member or because of unexpected emergency.

 Can I take paid annual leave if I can't attend for work due to a bushfire?